 There is a documented need to redesign continuing medical education in the United States.

 The linked document notes that, currently, licensure credits do not seem to increase performance.
-It asserts that self-assessed activities are actually more effective in conferring lasting knowledge than lectures, even though self-assessed activities don’t count as required credits.
+It asserts that self-assessed activities are actually more effective in conferring lasting knowledge than lectures even though self-assessed activities don’t count as required credits.

 Specialty-based podcasts funded by advertising are a great solution to these problems.
 If professional organizations develop a more uniform system that drops the need for HCPs to attend overly siloed lectures and instead adopts a uniform, self-guided curriculum, then podcasts would be an excellent way for HCPs to stay current.
-Content creators would have a large audience to serve CME-specific shows to, filling in the rest of the year with news and other content.
+Content creators would have a large audience to serve CME-specific shows as well, filling in the rest of the year with news and other content.